Cloudways is pleased to announce the availability of PHP 8 for all users.

 As you can see, the server has been upgraded to PHP 8.

 PHP 8 has its own share of compatibility issues that you need to evaluate before making the decision to upgrade.
 In general, Magento 1.5 and above and Laravel 5.2 ~ 5.8 are reported to be incompatible with the current release of PHP 8.
 To learn more about the issue, check out our Knowledgebase article.

 To make sure that your application remains operational and there is no downtime for your customers, we highly recommend that you test your codebase in a staging environment so that your live websites remain unaffected.
 Learn more about how you can use our staging environment here.

 PHP 8 offers a significant improvement over the previous versions and the community is buzzing with the potential of the features introduced in the version.
 We hope that you will test the version and consider porting your existing applications and using the new version for your upcoming projects.

-We invite you to test out PHP 8 at staging areas before deploying their apple to live servers.
+We invite you to test out PHP 8 and read about PHP benchmarks at staging areas before deploying their apple to live servers.
 In case you run into any issues while upgrading your servers or deploying your applications, do contact our 24/7/365 Support for assistance.